Buprenorphine Patient Tips

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Sublingual tablets must be placed under the tongue and allowed to dissolve; swallowing the tablets reduces how much buprenorphine is actually absorbed.
+Drinking warm fluids prior to administration may help with the dissolution of buprenorphine.
+Always try to take your tablets the same way to ensure blood levels of buprenorphine remain consistent.

-- Sublingual strips should be placed side-by-side on the tongue (minimize overlapping), and allowed to dissolve.
+- Sublingual strips should be placed side-by-side on the tongue (minimize overlapping) and allowed to dissolve.
 Avoid talking, chewing or swallowing while a strip is dissolving.

 Response and Effectiveness